-Lisa’s research interests come from her practice experience as a public defender in New York City.
+Her research interests are informed by her practice experience as a public defender in New York City.
 Prior to joining the University of Wisconsin, Lisa worked at The Bronx Defenders in New York City, where she was a fellow in the criminal defense practice and later became a staff attorney in the family defense practice.
-Lisa also co-directed the Mainzer Family Defense Clinic at Cardozo School of Law.
+She also co-directed the Mainzer Family Defense Clinic at Cardozo School of Law.
 Lisa’s teaching interests include criminal procedure, criminal law, evidence, race and the law, family law, and feminist legal theory.

-Lisa received her first law degree from Humboldt University in Berlin.
+Lisa Washington received her first law degree from Humboldt University in Berlin.
 She then attended Columbia Law School, where she earned an LL.M. degree.
-Lisa has a background in comparative legal studies and is completing a comparative legal thesis as part of her Ph.D. studies at the Freie Universität in Berlin, Germany.
-Lisa grew up in both Germany and the United States and is bilingual.
+She has a background in comparative legal studies and is completing a comparative legal thesis as part of her Ph.D. studies at the Freie Universität in Berlin, Germany.
+She grew up in both Germany and the United States and is bilingual.

 Scholarship & Publications

 Monday, Apr 18, 2022Lisa Washington discusses how the carceral state punishes survivors